univention/univention-corporate-server/doc/manual/central-management-umc/index.rst

 The |UCSWEB| is the central tool for managing a UCS domain as well as for accessing installed applications of the domain.

-The |UCSWEB| is divided into several subpages which all have a similarly designed header.
+The |UCSWEB| is divided into several pages which all have a similarly designed header.
 Via the symbols in the top right, one may launch a search on the current page (magnifier) or open the user menu (three bars) (login is possible through the latter).
 The login at the web interface is done via a